 We finally have to talk about the Shampoo method.
 Nobody really uses it anymore, although a lot of rug cleaners still offer it because it was very popular in the 60’s and in the 70’s.

 It’s a mix of the encapsulation and the bonnet method.
 The only difference is that the scruber uses brushes to apply the product.
 Once it’s dry, it’s then vacuumed.

 Now that you understand the differences between all the 5 methods, you probably already know which one you’re going to ask your carpet cleaning professional for.

-In my experince, the best cleaning method is not needing a professional at all.
+In my experience, the best cleaning method is not needing a professional at all.

 But… is that even possible?

 Absolutely yes!
 You simply need the right equipment.
-It's 2021!
+It’s 2022!
 We now have carpet cleaners that match professional equipment.
 Sure, you need clean your carpet every couple of months (2-3) to keep it as clean as a professional would.
-But it's doable.
-Check out this post on the best carpet steam cleaners.
-It's exactly the same method that professionals use when they talk about "Steam Cleaning", but you can DIY.
+But it’s doable.
+It’s exactly the same method that professionals use when they talk about “Steam Cleaning”, but you can DIY.
 In the long run, you save so much money!